 From 1982 to 1986, more than 11,000 political prisoners and prisoners of conscience were killed by the firing squad or under torture in Iranian prisons.

 In the summer of 1988, the Iranian regime summarily and extra-judicially executed tens of thousands of political prisoners held in jails across Iran.
 The massacre was carried out on the basis of a fatwa by Khomeini.
-Those responsible for the 1988 massacre still hold positions of power in the regime.
+Those responsible for the 1988 executions in Iran still hold positions of power in the regime.

 Ayatollah Montazeri, Khomeini’s designated successor called the 1988 massacre “the biggest crime in the Islamic Republic for which history will condemn us.”